alexbjorling/saxs-polymer-analysis/README.md

 # README #

 This code simulates a simple explicit polymer model with various energy terms.
-These polymers can be stiff and sticky, and be grafted onto a surface or isolated.
+These polymers can be stiff and sticky, and can be grafted onto a surface or isolated.

 ### Contents ###